How to Create an Eco-Friendly Website

-Here are a few simple ways to make your website less taxing on the environment
+Here are a few simple ways to make your greener and more eco-friendly

 The two main factors that contribute to the effect the web has on our environment are: